Point Abino Light Tower: Background

 Point Abino is approximately 10 mile across the lake from the Buffalo harbor.

-In 1907, a request for a lighthip was made, but no appropriation was authorized by Congress.
+In 1907, a request for a lightship was made, but no appropriation was authorized by Congress.

 Before 1912, the shoal surrounding the point had been marked by buoys.
 The Buffalo Lightship, a lightship built in 1912, was installed at the site, but the violent Great Lakes Storm of 1913 sank the vessel and killed all its crew in November 1913.

 In its early history, the peninsula had been inhabited by Claude Aveneau, a Jesuit missionary who built a log cabin atop one of the dunes.
 By the late 19th century, it was the site of a quarry, lime kiln, sawmill, shortline railroad, and a few boarding houses.
 At this time, it had become known as "Point Abino", a corruption of the missionary's name.
 In 1892, Buffalo real estate developer Isaac Holloway purchased the point, subdivided it into fifty lots, and sold them to Buffalo businessmen.
 The peninsula had become an enclave for wealthy industrialists, particularly those from New York and Ohio, attracted to its forests to build summer houses.

 The federal Department of Marine and Fisheries commissioned William P. Anderson to design a lighthouse, which it built starting in 1917.
 The Point Abino Light Tower was a "response to increased traffic at the east end of Lake Erie".
 In the 15 September 1917 edition of the Canada Gazette, a notice was included that the lighthouse was under construction and would open when completed in early October.

 The wealthy summer house owners had formed the Point Abino Association, which negotiated with the Department of Marine and Fisheries to sign an agreement restricting access to the lighthouse from the water.
 As a result, the lighthouse was built on a rocky shelf at the end of the point, and the lighthouse keepers could only access the lighthouse by "wading through the shallows".
 Even during construction, access to the private roads on the peninsula was restricted, requiring construction material to be brought to the site via the western shore.